 Transfer iPhone photos to Windows 10 using Phone Companion

 Phone Companion is another built-in Windows 10 app.
-The Phone Companion app can also be used to transfer photos from iPhone to your Windows 10 PC.
+The Phone Companion app can also be used to transfer photos from your iPhone to your Windows 10 PC.

 Step 1: Connect your iPhone to your Windows 10 PC using the cable provided with the phone.